 The Laughing Housewife

 That’s me.
 In my late forties at the moment (how did that happen?).
 Born in the capital of Ireland (Liverpool); grew up in Wallasey and Runcorn.
 Emigrated most reluctantly with my family to South Africa at age eighteen.
 I lived in South Africa for fourteen years and came back to the UK in 1996.
-I’ve got a degree in Literature from the Open University.
+I’ve got a degree in Literature from the Open University and I write poetry.
+Sometimes, it’s published.
 I’m married to:

 He’s from the capital of Crimeland (Wythenshawe, Manchester) but spent three years at my school in Runcorn, where we didn’t meet.
 He lived in South Africa for eight years; had three years back in the UK; and then went back to South Africa in 1981.
 We met in a car park in a tiny dorp in the middle of nowhere.
 Ain’t life strange?